silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 A UniCredit client with growing curiosity about internet banking, despite online security concerns

-### Customer journey maps
+## Customer journey maps

 The customer journey maps follow the actions the personas take to reach their goals.
-I chose them over user flows because they **highlight thoughts and emotions**, useful to identify a journey’s pain points.
+I chose them over user flows because *they highlight thoughts and emotions*, useful to identify a journey’s pain points.

-{% include pattern-figure.html image="/assets/images/customer-journey-map_marco.png" caption="Eager Marco customer journey map" width="1754" height="1150" %}
+{% include pattern-figure.html image="/assets/images/customer-journey-map_marco.png" caption="Eager Marco customer journey map" width="1754" height="1056" %}

 {% include pattern-figure.html image="/assets/images/customer-journey-map_elisa.png" caption="Inquisitive Elisa customer journey map" width="1920" height="1130" %}

 {% include pattern-figure.html image="/assets/images/customer-journey-map_giulio.png" caption="Cautious Giulio customer journey map" width="1754" height="1142" %}

-## Content analysis
+## Content strategy

 At UI Farm, content precedes design.
 Even before starting to sketch, **the focus is on content and its prioritisation**.
 This is also related to performance, which is treated like a design element.

 We analysed the content of the existing landing pages and proposed a solution to UniCredit.

+### Analysis

 {% include pattern-figure.html image="/assets/images/unicredit-content-analysis.png" caption="" width="1006" height="1565" %}